nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

 Now, **why** do we use a monotonic stack?

 First, we need to understand the <u>nature</u> of a monotonic stack.
 A monotonic stack is simply *a sorted stack*.
-Next, we need to figure out which we we want to keep it sorted. *Non-increasing* or *non-decreasing* or a strict version of either cases?
+Next, we need to figure out in which way that we want to keep it sorted. *Non-increasing* or *non-decreasing* or a strict version of either cases?

 For every element $n$ counting from the end of the array, we push it on the stack.
 Before we push, we check the stack.